OleSan/Test_spec/README.md

 Read additional [styling tips](https://github.com/inma-no/advertsspec/blob/master/spec/stylingingtips.md).

+## 5. JavaScript libaries
+The following JavaScript libraries are allowed:

+* Latest to minimized jQuery verisons from Google CDN services (add link).
+ * jQuery can _not_ be used for animation
+* Greensock library for animations hosted from Cloudfare (add link)

-## 5. Banner delivery
+## 6. Banner delivery
-Banners should be delivered in a zip file with a flat file structrue, no folders.
+Banners should be delivered in a zip file without folders.
 Name the HTML file index.html.
-This to ensure best possible support for adservers.
+The file names can only be written with 7bit ASCII characters, so no characters like @ or % etc. The HTML file should not have minimized code.
+This to ensure best possible support for AdTech.

-## 6. Third party code
+## 7. Third party code
 * Must be sent as JavaScript code

-## 7. Older formats
-Instead of making an HTML-banner, you can deliver an image adapted in height/width to different formats (mobile and tablet).
-For more information about the different sizes needed, please check the media site for instructions.